neumino/neumino.github.io/movies.md

-### Joker
+### El Camino: A Breaking Bad Movie
-*Released on 2019-10-04, vote average 8.7*
+*Released on 2019-10-11, vote average 7.3*

-During the 1980s, a failed stand-up comedian is driven insane and turns to a life of crime and chaos in Gotham City while becoming an infamous psychopathic crime figure.
+In the wake of his dramatic escape from captivity, Jesse Pinkman must come to terms with his past in order to forge some kind of future.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/t433PEQGErc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/lZKqMVPlDg8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>